keyfunda/intro-to-erlang/README.md

 1) Page 5: [Install Erlang](http://www.erlang.org/download.html) on your laptop.
 ***
-CAUTION: *We are not responsible for what this may do to your computer.
+CAUTION: *We are not responsible for what this installation may do to your computer.
 Consider the use of a virtual machine such as [VirtualBox](https://www.virtualbox.org/).*
 ***

 2) Page 8: Moore's Law of transistor scaling, and the power-wall for multicore processors.
 Please take time to read through our [blog post on semiconductor scaling](http://www.keyfunda.com/blog/2014/9/17/semiconductor-scaling-and-concurrent-clouds-part-i) at the keyfunda website.